 The NJPL Residencies

-The New Jersey Play Lab Residencies are intensive, multi-step development processes, designed to bring the selected plays to a state of production readiness.
-Each Residency includes a reading, usually close to the culmination of the process.
+The New Jersey Play Lab Residencies are intensive, long-term development processes, designed to bring the selected plays to a state of production readiness.

-As one of its core values, The New Jersey Play Lab is structured to allow us to encounter and engage with a play at all stages of development and to be truly responsive to the needs of each selected play in achieving a state of production readiness.
+As one of its core values, The New Jersey Play Lab is structured to allow us to encounter and engage with plays at all stages of development and to be truly responsive to the needs of each selected play in achieving a state of production readiness.

 Sample Residency Flow: 1) Collaboration begins!
 2) Script meetings with Lab Directors.
 3) Drafts.
 4) Private table read and discussion.
 5) Script meetings and revisions.
 6) Invited/public reading.
 7) Final Script Meeting and revision.
 8) Production-ready draft.